 At the same time, if you want to save time downloading the files that you need only, then, download the database and the “wp-content” directory only.
 With the above folders, you can re-install WordPress without any issue.

 To make things easy for you, download the database directly from the phpMyAdmin, click on the phpMyAdmin icon in your cPanel.
 Next, select the database you want to download and click “Export”, at the top of the page tables.
 The downloaded file will be compressed, and you can use it to restore your database in another install.

 After downloading the two backups, login to cPanel and reinstall your WordPress sites.
 The majority of sites use Softaculous for the installation, so click that icon.

-On the next page, you will see all you installed WordPress sites.
+On the next page, you will see all your installed WordPress sites.
 Select the one that you want to remove, and click the deletion icon, and it will be fully removed.
-After that, you need to install WordPress for the same domain name, using Softaculous, or any other auto installer software.
+After that, you need to install WordPress for the same domain name, using Softaculous, or any other auto-installer software.

 When you have a completely fresh WordPress install, the first thing you need to do is to upload and restore the old database.
 The easiest method is to login INto phpMyAdmin, then, select your new database name and select all the tables, then, select “Drop” from the drop-down menu.
 What you need now is to delete the new database tables just to restore the old one.